 We assess our liquidity in terms of our ability to generate cash sufficient to fund our short- and long-term cash requirements.
 As such, we project our anticipated cash requirements as well as cash flows generated from operating activities to meet those needs.
-We believe our existing cash, cash flow from revenues derived from the programmatic purchase of advertising on our platform, and the undrawn availability under our revolving credit facility from the Loan Agreement will be sufficient to meet our cash requirements over the next 12 months.
-We believe we will meet longer-term expected future cash requirements and obligations beyond the next 12 months through a combination of existing cash, cash flow from operations, the undrawn availability under our credit facility and issuances of equity securities or debt offerings.
+We believe our existing cash and cash equivalents, cash flow from revenues derived from the programmatic purchase of advertising on our platform, and the undrawn availability under our revolving credit facility from the Loan Agreement will be sufficient to meet our cash requirements over the next 12 months.
+We believe we will meet longer-term expected future cash requirements and obligations beyond the next 12 months through a combination of existing cash and cash equivalents, cash flow from operations, the undrawn availability under our credit facility and issuances of equity securities or debt offerings.
 Our ability to fund longer-term operating needs will depend on our ability to generate positive cash flows through programmatic advertising purchases on our platform, our ability to access the capital markets, and other factors, including those discussed under the section titled "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2021.

-As of June 30, 2022, our material cash requirements from known contractual obligations consisted of future minimum payments under our non-cancelable operating leases, which we estimate will be approximately \$1.0 million for the remainder of 2022, \$3.7 million in 2023, \$3.1 million in 2024, \$3.0 million in 2025 and \$3.0 million in 2026.
+As of September 30, 2022, our material cash requirements from known contractual obligations consisted of future minimum payments under our non-cancelable operating leases, which we estimate will be approximately \$0.8 million for the remainder of 2022, \$4.5 million in 2023, \$4.3 million in 2024, \$4.3 million in 2025 and \$4.3 million in 2026.

-We did not have any off-balance sheet arrangements as of June 30, 2022 other than the indemnification agreements described in Note 13-Commitments and Contingencies to our unaudited condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q.
+We did not have any off-balance sheet arrangements as of September 30, 2022 other than the indemnification agreements described in Note 13-Commitments and Contingencies to our unaudited condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q.

-We are a holding company with no operations of our own and are dependent on distributions from Viant Technology LLC, including payments under the Tax Receivable Agreement (the "Tax Receivable Agreement") we entered into with Viant Technology LLC, continuing members of Viant Technology LLC and the TRA Representative (as defined in the Tax Receivable Agreement) on February 9, 2021, to pay our taxes and satisfy any current or future cash requirements.
+We are a holding company with no operations of our own and are dependent on distributions from Viant Technology LLC to pay our taxes and satisfy any current or future cash requirements.
 Our Loan Agreement with PNC Bank imposes, and any future credit facilities may impose, limitations on our ability and the ability of Viant Technology LLC to pay dividends to third parties.